 This and other detailed requirements relating specifically to the production and content of the Network Statement are provided in Regulation 13 of the Access, Management and Licensing Regulations.
-Additional requirements relating to conditions for rail infrastructure capacity are set out in (EU) Regulation 2015/10, procedures, criteria regarding framework agreements for the allocation of capacity are set out in (EU) Regulation 2016/545 and provisions relating to the calculation of the cost that is directly incurred as a result of operating a train service are set out in Regulation (EU) 2015/909.
+Additional requirements relating to conditions for rail infrastructure capacity are set out in (EU) Regulation 2015/10 (as amended), procedures and criteria regarding framework agreements for the allocation of capacity are set out in (EU) Regulation 2016/545 (as amended)and provisions relating to the calculation of the cost that is directly incurred as a result of operating a train service are set out in Regulation (EU) 2015/909.